It hardly feels like it was a year ago, that Mark and Harry made the trip across the pond.

 Our Harry, a Cape May area Veteran, is more than a hero, he is an icon.
 Harry is part of the “Greatest Generation,” that fought and survived the D-Day battles of Normandy and Utah Beach.
 Harry, is one of the local faces of the greatest generation, which the newest generation should be taught about.
 He is a face on the fading memory of the “great wars.”

-Last year, at the 70th anniversary commemoration of D-Day, Harry Kulkowitz was singled out and mentioned in the prepared remarks of President Barack Obama.
+At the 70th anniversary commemoration of D-Day, Harry Kulkowitz was singled out and mentioned in the prepared remarks of President Barack Obama.

 As the President recounted the details of the Invasion of Normandy in 1944, he spoke about the personal sacrifices of the soldiers involved.
 The President remarked: “Think of Harry Kulkowitz, the Jewish son of Russian immigrants, who fudged his age at enlistment so he could join his friends in the fight.”

 The President assured Harry: “Don’t worry, Harry, the statute of limitations has expired.”
 President Obama went on to recount: “Harry came ashore at Utah Beach on D-Day.
 And now that he’s come back, we said he could have anything he wants for lunch today — he helped liberate this coast, after all.
 But this humble hero said a hamburger would do fine.
 And what’s more American than that?”

 Harry Kulkowitz the son of Russian Immigrants, who were Jewish, was born in New York 1924.
 His father was a tailor in New York City.
 His mother Sophia died while Harry was fighting in Europe.
 To join up in 1941, when the Americans came into the war, Harry had to lie on his enlistment papers, he was not yet 18, to fight alongside his friends.
 Harry originally signed up to be a photographer and then became radio intercept operator.
 As a radio operator, he was trained to listen to Nazi codes and messages.